dvanderelst/GradStats/02 Data Wrangling/3-Cleaning-Data.md

     ## [1] 81  3

+Note: The message
+`` summarise()` has grouped output by 'type'.
+You can override using the `.groups` argument. `` just reminds us we grouped the data and the the summary statistics are calculated for each group – which is exactly what we wanted.

 However, this behavior can be changed using the `.drop = FALSE` argument (and converting the variables to factors)